ziyeqf/terraform-provider-azurerm/website/docs/r/shared_image.html.markdown

 * `release_note_uri` - (Optional) The URI containing the Release Notes associated with this Shared Image.

-* `trusted_launch_enabled` - (Optional) Specifies if Trusted Launch has to be enabled for the Virtual Machine created from the Shared Image.
-Defaults to `false`.
+* `security_type` - (Optional) Specifies the Security Type for the Virtual Machine created from the Shared Image.
+Possible values are `TrustedLaunch`,  `ConfidentialVM` and `ConfidentialVmSupported`.
 Changing this forces a new resource to be created.

 * `accelerated_network_support_enabled` - (Optional) Specifies if the Shared Image supports Accelerated Network.
 Defaults to `false`.
 Changing this forces a new resource to be created.